raul23/pyebooktools/docs/examples.rst

    $ ebooktools organize ~/folder_to_organize/ -o ~/output_folder/ --ofp ~/output_folder_pamphlets/ --owi

-Run the following `edit`_ subcommand to edit this configuration file:
+|

+Instead of providing command-line parameters, we will edit the configuration file by running the following `edit`_ subcommand:

 .. code-block:: terminal